 And finally, to part from someone, the expression you’ll hear the most is “nashle”, the informal and shorter version of the word for “goodbye”: “na shledanou” (literally “to the reuniting”).
 If you’re addressing someone you intend to see again, you might also use “tak zatím” (literally “so, for now”), the Czech equivalent of “see you next time”.
 You could also use “měj se” (informal) or “mějte se” (formal), which stands for “take care of yourself”.
 Last but not least, for all the lazy bums out there, you can simply part from a close friend by saying “pa” or “papa”.

-Whoever said that Czech was a challenging language?
+Whoever said that the Czech language was challenging?